YooHoo & Friends (2012 TV series)

-YooHoo & Friends is an animated series, produced by Toonzone Studios and is loosely based on the Korean children's toyline of the same name by Aurora World.
-Created by David Feiss, the series both serves as a gag dub and retelling of the original 2009 South Korean animated series based on the YooHoo and Friends franchise, with changes being made so western audiences to relate to the series more.
-The series follows a group of corrupt corporate executives who are turned into the eponymous animal gang by Father Time who tasks them to go around the world and fix all of the environmental disasters that they caused.
+YooHoo & Friends is an animated series produced by Toonzone Studios, and is loosely based on the Korean children's toyline of the same name by Aurora World.
+Created by David Feiss, known for his work on Cow and Chicken, the series both serves as a gag dub and retelling of the original 2009 South Korean animated series based on the YooHoo and Friends franchise, with comedic and satirical changes being made in order for western audiences to relate to the series more.
+The series follows a group of corrupt corporate executives who were turned into the eponymous animal gang by Father Time and were tasked with traveling around the world to fix all of the environmental disasters that they caused.
 The series debuted on January 8, 2012, airing in Latin America on Cartoon Network, in the UK on Pop and in Australia on ABC.

 Plot

-YooHoo & Friends is about five executives who work for a fictional corporation called Nasty Corp.
-When Mother Nature notices that they've been slowly destroying the earth through water, air, and land pollution, she pressures Father Time to stop them from completely destroying the Earth by turning them into five baby animals.
-Together, Lemmee the sourpuss, Roodee the inventor, Pammee the princess, Chewoo the optimist, and YooHoo the leader save the world from all the environmental disasters they caused as their human-selves, in return for the gemstones Father Time planted in the locations they visit.
-When all of the gems are found, the Furry 5 can make a wish to become human again.
+YooHoo & Friends is about five executives who once worked for a fictional corporation called Nasty Corp.
+When Mother Nature noticed that they've been slowly destroying the earth through water, air, and land pollution, she pressured Father Time to stop them from completely destroying the Earth by turning them into five animals with big eyes and long, furry tails.
+Together, Lemmee the sourpuss ring-tailed lemur, Roodee the capuchin monkey inventor, Pammee the girly fennec fox, Chewoo the optimistic red squirrel, and YooHoo the leader, a bush baby, saved the world from all the environmental disasters they caused as their human selves and helped a group of endangered animals in return for the gemstones Father Time planted in the locations they visited.
+When all of the gems were found, the Furry 5 could make a wish to become human again.

-Each episode includes a narration from Father Time as he goes back to certain past time periods and adjusts them.
+Each episode includes a narration from Father Time as he went back to certain past time periods and adjusts them.